 Danish imports vs. Danish exports

-For Denmark, the most important trading partners are the EU countries (primarily Germany, Sweden, the UK and the Netherlands; Poland is in 13th place).
+For Denmark, the most important trading partners are the EU countries (primarily Germany, Sweden, the UK and the Netherlands).
 Denmark exports the most foodstuffs, live animals, chemicals and chemical products, while it imports the most machinery, equipment, processed products, chemicals and chemical products.
+Trade with foreign markets is a very important pillar of the Danish economy.

 The 25 per cent MOMS, or value-added tax (VAT), applies to agricultural, industrial products and almost all services.